Jesorr/landing-page/README.md

 # landing-page
-Working on solidifying html layout.
+Working on solidifying html layout and editing with flexbox.